Ro0k1e/Ro0k1e/README.md

-- 👋 Hi, I’m @Ro0k1e, Yuan Wang, or you can call me Alvin
+- 👋 Hi, I’m @Ro0k1e, and you can call me Alvin.
-- 👀 I graduated from Emory University majoring in Applied Mathematics and Statistics.
-Currently, I am enrolled in MS in Business Analytics program at the University of Southern California.
+- 👀 I graduated from Emory University majoring in Applied Mathematics and Statistics, and I just graduated from the University of Southern California with a MS degree in Business Analytics in May 2024.
-- 🌱 I’m currently learning Data Science, Machine Learning and Deep Learning
+- 🌱 I’m currently learning Data Science, Machine Learning and Deep Learning.
-- 💞️ I’m looking to collaborate on Data Science Modeling project, especially in prediction models and marketing models
+- 💞️ I’m looking to collaborate on Data Science Modeling project, especially in quant trading, crypto, fraud detection, and marketing.
 - 📫 You can reach me at wangyuan1125@hotmail.com !

 <!---